Gordon Hitt Farmstead

-The Gordon Hitt Farmstead is a former farm located at 4561 North Lake Road near Clark Lake, Michigan.
+The Gordon Hitt Farmstead is a farm located at 4561 North Lake Road near Clark Lake, Michigan, United States.
 It was listed on the National Register of Historic Places in 1994.
-It now serves as a vacation rental.

 History

 The first European settlers arrived in the Clark Lake area in 1833.
-In 1835, Ephraim and Nellie Hitt, along with their young son Gordon, moved from Delaware County, New York to this location and purchased 50 acres of land.
-They built a log cabin near the shore of Clark Lake, but later built a new home further north along North Lake Road.
-This home was destroyed by a fire in the 1860s.
+In 1835, Ephraim, a veteran of the War of 1812, and Nellie Hitt, along with their eight children including their young son Gordon, moved from Delaware County, New York to this area in the wilderness of Michigan, then a part of the Northwest Territory.
+They traveled by way of horse and wagon from New York to Michigan via Canada.
+Although they were originally headed toward White Pigeon, Michigan, Ephraim decided to settle at Clark Lake.
+They built a log cabin near the shore of Clark Lake.

+In the 1850s, the Federal government granted Ephraim two bounty land warrants totalling 160 acres for his service in the War of 1812.
+The family then built a new home further north away from the lake along North Lake Road.
+That home was destroyed by a fire in the 1860s.
 By this time Gordon was grown, and in 1868 he constructed a new farmhouse near the site of the older building.
 Around the same time, a group of barns was constructed across the road from the house.

-Over the next three decades, the Hitt farm expanded from 50 acres to 270 acres.
+Over the next three decades, the Hitt farm expanded from 160 acres to 270 acres.
 By the 1890s, Gordon Hitt had died, and his son Elmer built a second house near the main one for his mother (and Gordon's widow) Eliza Hitt.
 He constructed a small garage in 1912.
 By this time, Clark Lake was becoming a recreation hub, and in the 1920s, Elmer and his son Gordon sold off lots along the lakeshore for cottages.
 Into the twentieth century, the usage of the Hitt farmstead changed.
 The farm decreased in size, and in the 1930s, Gordon Hitt operated a boys' summer camp on the site.

-The farm eventually passed to Gordon's son Richard.
+The farm eventually passed to Gordon's son, Richard.
 Richard operated it as a bed and breakfast for a time.
 He died in 2008.
-The farm passed to younger member of the Hitt family, and now serves as a private vacation rental.
+The farm passed to younger member of the Hitt family.